julesser/CppND-Capstone-Snake-Game/README.md

    - The game now can be paused/resumed using `ESC` and exit using the `q` button
 - [x] Power Food
    - Special food types prevent increasing of the snakes velocity
-- [ ] Random Obstacles
+- [x] Random Obstacles
-   - The game difficulty has been increased by randomly appearing obstacles that lead to a death at collision
+   - The user can increase the game difficulty by speciying a number of obstacles.
+These are randomly appearing and lead to a death at collision

 ## Dependencies for Running Locally
 * cmake >= 3.7